To know how much interest your research is getting, including the number of citations, your work should have a DOI assigned to it.

 What is a DOI?

-A Digital Object Identifier (DOI) is a string of numbers and/or letters added to digital publications.
+A Digital Object Identifier (DOI) is a persistent identifier, a string of numbers and/or letters added to digital publications.
 DOIs are an internationally recognised standard for preserving and referencing online material.
-The majority of articles are published online first in order to keep pace with the rate at which information is shared over the internet.
+The majority of articles are published online first in order to keep pace with the rate at which information is shared over the internet in the Open Research environment.
 Articles that are published online with a DOI can be academically referenced and have citations/usage recognised before being assigned a journal issue and volume number.

 DOIs can be assigned to any published digital object, examples of DOIs on different research outputs are: